aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1459-Clustering Algorithms: K-Means.md

 ### Note

 The Elbow Method is more of a decision rule, while the Silhouette is a metric used for validation while clustering.
-Thus, it can be used in combination with the Elbow Method.
+Thus, we can use it in combination with the Elbow Method.

-Therefore, the Elbow Method and the Silhouette Method are not alternatives to each other for finding the optimal K. Rather they are tools to be used together for a more confident decision.
+Therefore, the Elbow Method and the Silhouette Method are not alternatives for finding the optimal K. They are tools to be used together for a more confident decision.

 ### Implementation of Elbow and Silhouette methods